mr-swaraj-chaudhary/FashionNova/README.md

 	cors : secures APIs by passing access origin headers to the request

-	cryptojs : deals with algorithms involved in data encryption and decryption jsonwebtoken : creates an unique token using a key and user's details using sign method which can be verified using verify method
+	cryptojs : deals with algorithms involved in data encryption and decryption jsonwebtoken : creates an unique token for user's identification

+	axios : helps in sending asynchronous HTTP requests to REST api endpoints to perform CRUD operations